Homemade Carp Bait - The Best Recipes for Carp Fishing

 Frozen boilies require freezing and have no preservatives, while shelf-life boilies contain natural or chemical additives to extend shelf life.

-How to prepare a base mix for Carp Boilies?
+How to prepare a base mix for Carp Baits?

 Combine fish meals, semolina, soy flour, and dry additives, then add eggs and liquids to get flexible dough ready for rolling boilies.